auth0-community/auth0-react-scripts/ISSUE_TEMPLATE.md

+# Issue Report

-If you are reporting a bug, please fill in below.
-Otherwise feel free to remove this template entirely.
+If you are reporting a bug, please fill the sections below (if they are applicable), otherwise feel free to delete those that don't apply.
+Thank you! 🙏🏼

 ### Description

 What are you reporting?

-### Expected behavior
+### Expected behaviour

 Tell us what you think should happen.

-### Actual behavior
+### Actual behaviour

 Tell us what actually happens.

-### Environment

-Run these commands in the project folder and fill in their results:

-1. `npm ls react-scripts` (if you haven’t ejected):
-2. `node -v`:
-3. `npm -v`:

-Then, specify:

-1. Operating system:
-2. Browser and version:

-### Reproducible Demo

-Please take the time to create a new app that reproduces the issue.

-Alternatively, you could copy your app that experiences the problem and start removing things until you’re left with the minimal reproducible demo.

-(Accidentally, you might get to the root of your problem during that process.)
+### Steps to reproduce the problem

-Push to GitHub and paste the link here.

-By doing this, you're helping the Create React App contributors a big time!
-Demonstrable issues gets fixed faster.
+Tell us what we should do to reproduce the issue.

+### Language / Framework Versions

+1. **Language used:**
+2. **Framework used:**

+### Testing environment

+1. **Operating system:**
+2. **Browser version:**

+### Screenshots

+Feel free to insert here any screenshots that you consider helpful in solving your issue.

+**Filling this, you're helping yourself and repo maintainers in solving your issues quicker!
+Teamwork makes the dreamwork 🤜🏼🤛🏻**